yahyatawil/BERT-Topic-Specific-Crawler/README.md

 This Repo is organized like the following:

-* Code: inside this folder there are `downloader_V_0_10.ipynb` which is the crawler code written and tested using Google Colab and also `evaluator.ipynb` which is a simple code to evaluate the results (in form of csv file) of crawler (calculate the true positives and false positive for each topic)
+* Code: inside this folder there are `downloader_V_0_10.ipynb` which is the crawler code written and tested using Google Colab and also `evaluator.ipynb` which is a simple code to evaluate the results (inform of csv file) of crawler (calculate the true positives and false positives for each topic)

 * Report: A report in both PDF and Latex source.

-* Results: CSV files as an examples of output after running the code for hours.
+* Results: CSV files as an examples of an output after running the code for hours.

 # Instructions